bcgov/data-publication/pages/dps_bcdc_w_start.md

 To become a Catalogue editor/publisher for a Sub-Organization (a Branch or Division), approval from the [Data Custodian](./dsg_bcdc_roles_responsibilities.md#the-data-custodian) (Director or Executive Director) is required.
 Here are the steps to complete this, provide:

-1. Approval from the Data Custodian to publish and manage records and data on their behalf.
-3. The name of the Ministry/Organization and Sub-Organization (as it appears in the Catalogue and if that needs to be renamed) in your email.
-4. All names and IDIRs for those requiring access.
-5. Forward all this to [DataBC](mailto:Data@gov.bc.ca) with the subject: "BCDC Editor Request".
+To start this process please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3) to create a new account.
+There are also options to modify an existing, transfer or close an account.

-6. A Catalogue administrator will then add you as an editor to the Sub-Org and contact you with all relevant information to get you started as an Editor in the BC Data Catalogue.
+A Catalogue administrator will then action your request and contact you with all relevant information to get you started as an Editor in the BC Data Catalogue.

 Organizations in the Broader Public Sector (BPS) may publish metadata records and data to the Catalogue.
 + For datasets licensed under Open Data, these organizations will require their own Open Government Licence.
 See [Licences](./dps_licences.md) page for more information on this.
-+ Contact [DataBC.DA](mailto:DataBC.DA@gov.bc.ca) to discuss publishing and cataloguing your data, application or service to the Catalogue.
++ For new BSP accounts, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/5/create/16) with the subject as **Dataset Publication as a Crown Corp or BC Agency** and provide as much detail as possible in the description.

 ### HOW TO BECOME A PROVIDER FOR ANOTHER ORGANIZATION